15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Ponferrada Castle is one of the largest fortresses of northwestern León during the Middle Ages, covering an area of over 8,000 square meters.
+Ponferrada Castle is one of the largest medieval fortresses in northwestern León, covering more than 8,000 square meters.

-Today, the castle houses the Templars’ Library and the Ponferrada Investigation and Study Centre.
-Ponferrada Castle is about an hour away from central León.
+Today, the fortress is home to the Templars’ Library and the Ponferrada Investigation and Study Centre.

 11. Coca Castle – Segovia